westridgegroup/oghma-arrangement/README.md

 ### Vnet Details
 Class B Network starting at: 130.1.0.0/16
 If we need additional networks that talk to one another they would take the next class B 130.2.0.0/16.
 An example would be to have one instance of this code for Development and another for production.
+Each section below describes specific resource configuration.

 #### Subnets
+- Gateway
-- Gateway 130.1.0.0/24
+    - 130.1.0.0/24
-- Databricks Public
+- Databricks Public 130.1.1.0/24
-- Databricks Private
+- Databricks Private 130.2.0/24
-- Private End Points (Storage and Key Vault)
+- Private End Points (Storage and Key Vault) 130.3.0/24
-- Vnet Datagateway
+- Vnet Datagateway 130.4.0.0/24
-- Logic App
+- Logic App 130.5.0.0/24
-- VM
+- VM 130.6.0.0/24
-- Bastion
+- Bastion 130.7.0.0/24

 ### Resource Groups
  - Databricks Public